Small Town Flavors: Apalachicola, Port St. Joe, St. George Island, Mexico Beach, Carrabelle and Eastpoint

-For typical Florida vacation plans (boating, fishing) to something different (historical architecture, oyster harvesting), check out these small towns and islands.
+For typical Florida vacation plans (boating, fishing) and for something different (historical architecture, oyster harvesting), check out these small towns and islands.

 Whopper catches, certain shellfish, and a sense of rural peace and pacing pervade this flashback strip of Gulf of Mexico coastline.
 When you cross the dramatic bridge over the Apalachicola River from the east, time drops you back into the antebellum era.
 A battalion of brick buildings along the riverfront in Apalachicola reverses time 179 years, back to the town's heyday as a thriving shipping port for cotton.